 Rural towns are also a great place to raise a family, with plenty of wide open spaces and considerable freedoms.
 As country communities are usually close-knit, this often offers a greater sense of well-being and safety for you and your family.

 It’s also common for country doctors and their families or partners to get involved in the community, fostering that wonderful sense of connection.
 Sports clubs, trivia nights, community and special interests groups; the list goes on and on.

-If all this sound good to you, you might like to read a little more about what country life is like in some of the rural towns across our training region, along with things to consider when making that relocation decision.
+If all this sound good to you, you might like to read a little more about what country life is like in some of the rural towns across our training region.

 Take the opportunity to subspecialise